Preface

 app/src/test/resources/.retain

-file is part of this template project and contains:
+The app/build.gradle file is part of this template project and contains:

 plugins { (1)